-d) Transactions with Related Parties who have Significant Influence over Subsidiary Companies

-During the period Delegat Limited paid a total of \$16,000 (2014: \$17,000) to Yaroona Pty Limited.
+d) Transactions with Related Parties who have Significant Influence over Subsidiary Companies During the period Delegat Australia Pty Limited paid a total of \$16,000 (2015: \$16,000) to Yaroona Pty Limited.
 The payments made to Yaroona Pty Limited were made in Peter Taylor's capacity as Company Director and were under normal commercial terms and conditions.
 Peter Taylor was considered to be a related party by virtue of his ability to significantly influence the financial and operating policies of a subsidiary company.

-During the period Delegat Limited paid a total of \$118,000 (2014: \$178,000) to Range Road Estate Pty Limited.
-The payments made to Range Road Estate Pty Limited were made in Alan Hoey's capacity as Company Director and under normal terms and conditions.
+During the period Barossa Valley Estate Pty Limited paid a total of \$123,000 (2015: \$118,000) to Range Road Estate Pty Limited.
+The payments made to Range Road Estate Pty Limited were made in Alan Hoey's capacity as Independent Consultant and under normal terms and conditions.
 Alan Hoey was considered to be a related party by virtue of his ability to significantly influence the financial and operating policies of a subsidiary company.

 During the period Delegat (Singapore) Pte.
-Limited paid a total of \$6,000 (2014: \$6,000) to Camelot Trust Pte.
+Limited paid a total of \$6,000 (2015: \$6,000) to Camelot Trust Pte.
 Limited, a company in which a Director of Delegat (Singapore) Pte.
 Limited has an interest.
 The payments made to Camelot Trust Pte.
-Limited were made in Anita Chew Peck Hwa's capacity as Company Director and under normal commercial terms and conditions.
+Limited are made in the Camelot Trust Pte.
+Limited's capacity as Company Director and under normal commercial terms and conditions.